dapr/samples/batch-file-processing/deployment.md

     kubectl describe certificate tls-secret
     ```

-    The output should be similar to this and your connection should now be secure:
+    The output should be similar to this and your connection should now be secure (the certificate issue part might take a few minutes):

     | Type   | Reason       | Age | From         | Message                         |
     |--------|--------------|-----|--------------|---------------------------------|